All Episodes

 That's right.

-Now, here we've got this neurobiological evidence suggesting that there are parts of the brain that if you're tapped in the head, if you get banged tomorrow, you know, by a falling bank vault out of a window, and it hits and it knocks you in your prefrontal cortex, or I'm sorry, your right frontal lobe, Art Bell will be a completely different person a half an hour later.
+Now, here we've got this neurobiological evidence suggesting that there are parts of the brain that if you're tapped in the head, if you get banged tomorrow, you know, by a falling bank vault out of a window and it hits and it knocks you in your prefrontal cortex, or I'm sorry, your right frontal lobe, Art Bell will be a completely different person a half an hour later.

-All of your taste will change.
+All of your tastes will change.

-How can we suggest that somehow there's an aspect of our essential self that could live beyond the grave when we're so dependent on these neural mechanisms that can change within our own one lifetime?
+So again, the fact that selfhood, that self-identity is so contingent on all of these neural mechanisms, how can we suggest that somehow there's an aspect of our essential self that could live beyond the grave when we're so dependent on these neural mechanisms that can change within our own one lifetime?

-Again, the fact that selfhood, or for instance, if you suffer damage to your hippocampus, which is where Autobiographical memories are stored.
+Again, the fact that selfhood, or for instance, if you suffer damage to your hippocampus, which is where autobiographical memories are stored, you will lose all sense of your past.

 The only thing you will remember is everything that happens from after that bump in the head or that damage to that part of the brain.